Benedict Cumberbatch's Hawke's Bay antics - the legitimate and the dubious

 Donna Keefe: Him and his whanau spent the day with us wanting to experience and know about our cultural lives - they were awesome.

-Saw him at Craggy Range for lunch!
-I fan girl'd out BIG TIME!
+Nic Olsen: Saw him at Craggy Range for lunch!
+I fangirl'd out BIG TIME!
 He wasn't keen on a selfie.

 DUBIOUS: